qiuyue1993/Notes/ECCV2020/Reading list.md

 Experiment and result: We evaluate the influence of APS on the performance of different VLN baseline models using the room-to-room dataset (R2R).
 The results show that the adversarial training process with our proposed APS benefits VLN models under both seen and unseen environments.
 And the pre-exploration process can further gain additional improvements under unseen environments.

+## Soft Expert Reward Learning for Vision-and-Language Navigation

+Previous problems: Dominant methods based on supervised learning clone expert’s behaviours and thus perform better on seen environments, while showing restricted performance on unseen ones.
+Reinforcement Learning (RL) based models show better generalisation ability but have issues as well, requiring large amount of manual reward engineering is one of which.
+In this paper, we propose a Soft Expert Reward Learning (SERL) model to address the behaviour cloning error accumulation and the reinforcement learning reward engineering issues for VLN task.

+Proposed method: Wwe introduce a Soft Expert Reward Learning (SERL) model to overcome the reward engineering designing and generalisation problems of the VLN task.
+Our proposed method consists of two complementary components: Soft Expert Distillation (SED) module encourages agents to behave like an expert as much as possible, but in a soft fashion (In this paper we introduce a Soft Expert Reward Learning model to distil reward function directly from expert demonstrations and soften the process of behaviour cloning to alleviate the drawbacks from error accumulation. ); Self Perceiving (SP) module targets at pushing the agent towards the final destination as fast as possible.

+Result: From the experimental results, we show that our SERL model gains better performance generally than current state-of-the-art methods in both validation unseen and test unseen set on VLN Room-to-Room dataset.
+The ablation study shows that our proposed the Soft Expert Distillation (SED) module and the Self Perceiving (SP) module are complementary to each other.
+Moreover, the visualisation experiments further verify the SERL model can overcome the error accumulation problem.

+##